ironhack-labs/lab-intro-node/README.md

 ## Instructions

-### SortedList Class
+The task here is to create a class that maintains a __sorted list of numbers in ascending order__.

-The task here is to create a class that maintains a sorted list of numbers in ascending order.
+Go in the `index.js` file and there you will find the bare bones of the _SortedList_ class.

-The class will have the following methods:
+The __SortedList__ class will have the following methods:

 ### Iteration 1: constructor()